Healthity

 COMPETITOR ANALYSIS:

-The next step involved exploring existing applications addressing the problem.
+My next step involved exploring existing applications addressing the problem.
 This was essential to grasp the current market trends and aid in identifying potential gaps or opportunities.

 I identified three direct competitors and conducted a thorough evaluation of these competitors based on the requirements outlined for the primary persona.